etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Report.md

 In [this section](How_to_create_a_Report_with_iReport.md#Registering_the_Report_in_Application_Dictionary), you can find an example about how to create a Report in this way.

-###  Creating a Reports in old releases

-To get information about reporting in old releases, you can go [here](../concepts/.Reports_obsolete.md).

 ###  Report Compilation

 When printing a report in the application, it is previously compiled at runtime.
 The result of this report compilation is cached if there are no modules in _in development_ status.

 Besides, it is possible to handle the state of this cache through a JMX extension.
 Thus, this extension allows to:

   * See if the cache is enabled.
   * Enable/Disable the cache.